AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 For an instance, the words saved in the dictionary in an alphabetical order are easier in search, rather than searching the scattered words.
 Tagging also solves the same purpose.
 It aligns assets based on business taxonomy and ensures that the most relevant assets appear in searches.
 For example, a car manufacturer can tag car images with model names so only relevant images are displayed when searched to design a promotion campaign.Therefore, whether you are tagging "runners" or "running" shoes, you do not need to worry about typos, wrong spellings, or alternative search terms as Smart Tags know it already!

-In the background, the functionality uses the artificially intelligent framework of [Adobe Sensei](https://business.adobe.com/products/sensei/adobe-sensei.html) to automatically applies smart tags to uploaded assets, by default along with the text related to business taxonomy.
+In the background, the functionality uses the artificially intelligent framework of [Adobe Sensei](https://business.adobe.com/products/sensei/adobe-sensei.html) to automatically apply smart tags to uploaded assets, by default, along with the text related to business taxonomy.

 ## Prerequisites and configuration